garywill/BigSearch/src/README.md

 - 🛡️ User custom engine GUI editor is used online (to shrink extension size).
 If you want extreme security, you can choose to disable communication between them, and use manual edit.

 ## FAQ

-#### Q: I selected text and used context menu, it won't automatically show popup until I click toolbar button (on some browsers like Chrome)

-A: It's because of [defect of Chrome browser engine](https://stackoverflow.com/questions/54189283/chrome-extension-open-popup-from-contentscript-file#comment95207111_54189283).
-Please use key combination `Ctrl+Shift+D` then `Ctrl+Shift+S` (you may want to modify them) as workaround

 #### Q: What is "In-page-Ajax-render" ?